Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/blog/blogwcomments/index.md

 To create a seed run: knex seed:make 001-seedName

-Numbering is a good idea because Knex doesn't attach a timestamp to the name like migrate does.
+Numbering is a good idea because Knex doesn’t attach a timestamp to the name like migrate does.
 Adding numbers to the file name, we can control the order in which they run.

 We want to create seeds for our accounts table: